dotnet/docs/docs/framework/wcf/extending/custom-encoders.md

 -   The key methods of this class that you must override are:

--   <xref:System.ServiceModel.Channels.MessageEncoder.WriteMessage%2A> which takes a <xref:System.ServiceModel.Channels.Message> object and writes it into a <xref:System.IO.Stream> object.
+-   <xref:System.ServiceModel.Channels.MessageEncoder.WriteMessage%2A> which takes a <xref:System.ServiceModel.Channels.MessageEncodingBindingElement> object and writes it into a <xref:System.IO.Stream> object.

 -   <xref:System.ServiceModel.Channels.MessageEncoder.ReadMessage%2A> which takes a <xref:System.IO.Stream> object and a maximum header size and returns a <xref:System.ServiceModel.Channels.Message> object.